 Zimbabwe has long been a favored destination for hunters from all over the world and offers some of the best hunting for dangerous game in all of Africa (and at a reasonable price to boot).

-In addition to buffalo, elephant, leopard, and lion, there is also fantastic hunting for hippopotamus and crocodile in Zimbabwe.
+In addition to buffalo, elephant, leopard, and lion, there is also fantastic hippopotamus and crocodile hunting in Zimbabwe.
 You can add to that the hunting opportunities for plains game such as eland, zebra, kudu, impala, tsessebe, roan, waterbuck, wildebeest, sable, bushbuck, warthog, and duiker.
-In fact, when hunting in a well managed safari area, such as the renowned Bubye Valley Conservancy, hunters may encounter incredibly large and diverse populations of both dangerous and plains game in the same area, which is something few other places in Africa can match.
+In fact, when hunting in a well-managed safari area, such as the renowned Bubye Valley Conservancy, hunters may encounter incredibly large and diverse populations of both dangerous and plains game in the same area, which is something few other places in Africa can match.

 Though the infrastructure of Zimbabwe tends to be better developed than that of Mozambique, the transportation network still lags behind that of other countries.
 Some of the more remote concessions may only be reached by air.
 There are no direct flights to Zimbabwe from the United States and most flights stop in the United Kingdom or South Africa first.
 The other potential downside to hunting in Zimbabwe is the unstable political situation there.